0mnisciux/marvins-way/N8N_SETUP_AND_OPTIMIZATION.md

 - Use environment variables for secrets
 - Enable Cloudflare WAF rules
 - Restrict access by IP if needed

+- ## Troubleshooting

+**Missing Connection Points (+ Buttons) on Nodes:**

+If your n8n nodes don't show connection points (the + buttons to wire nodes together), this is caused by Cloudflare proxy blocking WebSocket connections.

+**Solution:**
+- Go to Cloudflare Dashboard → DNS Records
+- Find your n8n subdomain (e.g., n8n.yourdomain.com)
+- Click Edit on the DNS record
+- Change proxy status from "Proxied" (orange cloud) to "DNS only" (gray cloud)
+- Save the changes
+- Refresh your n8n page

+The connection points should now appear on all nodes.
+This issue affects the n8n editor's real-time functionality which requires WebSocket support.

 ## Additional Resources